rberaldo/cabaladada/_posts/2013-01-04-happy-new-year.markdown

 whatever is bugging me at the moment, or whatever I'm doing with my life, the Universe and everything else.
 I'd like to write more on cooking and using GNU/Linux, for example.
-I often discover programs, fonts, podcasts, books and many other things that maybe interesting for my fellow hackers and nerds.
+I often discover programs, fonts, podcasts, books and many other things that might be interesting for my fellow hackers and nerds.

 This new year will be full of new and exciting challenges.
 I taught English for one year and a half, and now I'm looking for a new job.
 Maybe I'll end up